 To test whether inactivation of auditory cortex affects behavioral performance, we repeated the same experiments in behaving mice, administering muscimol or saline bilaterally through chronically implanted cannulae (n = 4; Figure 4a).
-As observed in cortex, there was a profound decrease in the response rates to targets and noise in both contrasts (Figure 4b).
+We found a profound decrease in the response rates to targets and noise in both contrasts (Figure 4b).
 We quantified these effects on the psychometric curve using a 3-way ANOVA with cortical intervention (muscimol or saline), contrast, and target volume as factors (n = 44 behavioral sessions).
 We found significant main effects of cortical intervention (F(1,307) = 278.63, p = 3.83e-44), contrast (F(1,307) = 4.39, p = 0.037) and volume (F(6,307) = 40.90, p = 7.54e-36).
-Post-hoc tests showed that muscimol application significantly decreased hit rates by 31% (95% CI: [28,35]), whereas hit rates were significantly elevated in low contrast by 4.9% (95% CI: [2.6,7.6]).
+Post-hoc tests showed that muscimol application significantly decreased hit rates by 31% (95% CI: [28,35]), whereas a decrease in background contrast significantly increased hit rates by 4.9% (95% CI: [2.6,7.6]).
 Furthermore, we observed significant interactions between target volume and cortical intervention (F(6,307) = 14.11, p = 4.47e-14), and between target volume and contrast (F(6,307) = 2.97, p = 7.87e-3), but no significant interaction between contrast and cortical intervention.
 To quantify the effects of muscimol on psychometric performance, we extracted the response rates to the loudest target, false alarm rates, thresholds, and slopes of psychometric functions fit to each session, and found that muscimol significantly reduced every measure of psychometric performance, with the exception of behavioral threshold (Figure 4c, Table 1).
 From these results, we can conclude that auditory cortex is necessary for performing target in noise detection, regardless of background contrast.

 A potential alternative effect of muscimol is a general loss of function that is not specific to hearing target sounds.
-To control for this, we devised another task where mice (n = 2) detected targets in silence (Figure 4e), in addition to targets in noise (Figure 4d).
+To control for this, we devised an alternative to the detection-in-noise task (Figure 4d) where mice (n = 2) detected targets in silence (Figure 4e).
 To ensure equivalency between the two tasks, we took the highest-volume target trials in the noise task (25dB SNR in high contrast; Figure 4d, left panel), and removed the background noise during the target detection period (Figure 4e, left panel).
-As such, mice detected the exact same targets as in the previous task, but without the flanking noise, allowing us to test whether auditory cortex is specifically required for detection in the presence of noise.
+As such, mice detected the exact same targets as in the previous task, but without the flanking noise, allowing us to test whether auditory cortex is specifically required for detection in the presence of noise (Online Methods).